Home/NBA

 The Warriors also drew more fouls, but one made history.
 Stephen Curry earned the first flagrant foul I of his entire career when he stepped into the landing zone of OKC guard Isaiah Joe while he attempted a last-second three.
 Besides that unwanted milestone, Curry was held to only 11 points at his return.

-It’s Draymond Green who is getting the most heat right now.
+It’s Draymond Green who is currently receiving the most criticism.
 With only 3 points, 2 rebounds, 1 steal and no blocks, he’s not making a great argument for his ‘defense wins championships’ campaign while OKC was down its primary defender.

 While Shai Gilgeous-Alexander scored the game-high 28 points, it was Chet Holmgren who was the star of the night.
 He made franchise history as the first OKC player to record 20+ points, 10+ rebounds and a 100% FG.
-Holmgren 23 points and 11 rebounds look tame till you notice he was 9-for9 from the field and 3-3 from the free throw line.
+Holmgren’s 23 points and 11 rebounds look tame till you notice he was 9-for-9 from the field and 3-3 from the free throw line.

-OKC still looks like the toughest team to beat as they face the Lakers tomorrow.
-The Warriors face the Spurs at the same time and Green as well as Jimmy Butler are side-eyeing the youngsters to show more committment for that.
+OKC still appears to be the toughest team to beat as they face the Lakers tomorrow.
+The Warriors face the Spurs at the same time, and Green, as well as Jimmy Butler, are side-eyeing the youngsters to show more commitment for that.

 ADVERTISEMENT